THE RIGHTS OF TRANSGENDER PEOPLE IN WASHINGTON STATE: Name Changes and ID

 It is not meant to provide legal advice.

 The law in this area changes frequently.
-This guide is current as of January 2024.
-You can download a copy of this document here.
+This guide is current as of May 2025.

 NAME & GENDER CHANGES ON IDENTITY DOCUMENTS